top of page

 Because change agents form a network for the transition of important change messaging, there will be some key characteristics to look out for when identifying who they should be.

-The change program needs to be able to rely on what the change agents do with messaging they receive; in other words, somewhere near the top of the list you're looking for predictability.
+The change program needs to be able to rely on what change agents do with the messaging they receive; in other words, predictability should be near the top of your identification list.
 Let's have a look at other characteristics to consider:

 • Desire to help: Change agents should genuinely want to assist others.

-• Capacity or available time: They must have the time to contribute, and the blessing of their team or leader to spend their time supporting the change.
+• Capacity or available time: They must have the time to contribute, and the support of their team or leader to spend that time supporting the change.

 • Respected by Peers: Their influence matters.